aetting/lm-diagnostics/README.md

 # LM diagnostics

-This repository contains the diagnostic datasets and experimental code for `What BERT is not`.
+This repository contains the diagnostic datasets and experimental code for 'What BERT is not'.

 # Diagnostic test data